douglasdaly/frequent/README.md

 ## About

 I found myself copying/re-writing certain components for my projects over and over again.
-This library is an attempt to take some of the components I find myself needing frequently and package them up in a convenient and easy-to-use manner.
+This library is an attempt to take some of these components I find myself needing frequently (and re-writing *too frequently*) and package them up in a convenient and easy-to-use format.

-### Features

-- ``config``: for global configuration/settings management.
-- ``messaging``: components for creating custom messaging frameworks.
-- ``singleton``: for singleton classes.

 ## License